 Drag-and-drop has been with us for decades.
 It helps us to get things done on desktops, mobile apps and operating systems.
-There’s both a simplicity and intuitiveness that has led to it become one of the most universal UI features.
+There’s both a simplicity and intuitiveness that make them one of the most universal UI features.

 So it’s no wonder that drag-and-drop has invaded the web over the past few years.
 From uploading files in Dropbox to sorting our Trello boards – its usefulness has been proven repeatedly.

 There are a number of creative ways we can implement these interfaces into our own designs.
-Let’s take a look at 10 unique examples of drag-and-drop UI:
+Let’s take a look at ten unique examples of drag-and-drop UI:

 Learn the Basics by Ben Parker